This page provides resources and links for measuring and modeling science and innovation.

 TXTcollector grabs all .txt files from the directory of your choice and combines them into a new (larger) text file

 The Rathenau Institute has developed SAINT, which stands for Science Assessment Integrated Network Toolkit.
 This is a set of tools for bibliometric and patentometric research.
+Direct access to the repository in which development takes place is also possible; Source code (unstable branch)

 A word list can be generated by a concordance program like TextSTAT-2 (freeware and online).
 Within TextSTAT one first opens a corpus before one can open a file, but then one can under “Word forms” generate a frequency listing.